ansible-collections/netapp.ontap/README.md

   - na_ontap_restit - new option `wait_for_completion` to support asynchronous operations and wait for job completion.
   - na_ontap_volume_efficiency - new option `storage_efficiency_mode` for AFF only with 9.10.1 or later.

+### Bug Fixes
+  - na_ontap_export_policy - fix error if more than 1 verser matched search name, the wrong uuid could be given

 ### Minor Changes
   - na_ontap_vserver_delete role - added set_fact to accept `netapp_{hostname|username|password}` or `hostname` `username` and `password` variables.
   - na_ontap_vserver_peer - Added REST support to the vserver_peer module.

 ### Added REST support to existing modules
   - na_ontap_volume - Added REST support to the volume module

 ## 21.13.1